What is Perpetual Motion?

 As of 1973, his wheel hadn't managed more than 12 revolutions before grinding to a halt.
 Undeterred, however, our Minnesotan presses on.

 " ...its equipment shortage what's tying me up right right now," he says.
 "I ordered them inner tubes weeks ago and haven't got them yet.
-But, I think they could be it."
+But, I think they could be it." - Machines based on a misunderstanding of a measurement.

-8. Machines without losses or friction are common designs.
+Cold fusion, while not a perpetual motion machine, is another example of misleading measurement.
+Fleischman and Pons calculated a very small excess of energy after making huge corrections to their data, and concluded that this must be derived from fusion even though more plausible explanations were available. - Machines without losses or friction are common designs.
 One is Fludd's closed cycle water pump which raised water into a reservoir by means of a Achimedean screw, and let water run out of the reservoir over a water wheel that turned the screw to raise the water (Figure 4).
 In order for this machine to run forever, we have to assume that the grinding of grain represents no loss, nor is there any loss to friction.
 In 1570 a Jesuit Priest, Johannes Taisnierus, designed a machine based on a loadstone, which would pull an iron marble up an incline where it would fall though a hole, roll down a second incline back to its point of origin to begin the trek up the first incline.
 This machine I discuss in a later section since it appears again and again in articles on perpetual motion.
 These machine somehow procure energy to offset losses, but there is no source of energy.
 Figure 4.
 The perpetual watermill of Fludd.
 This machine violates the first law of thermodynamics.
 In reality it could only operate until its initial supply of energy, which it obtained from the lacky who filled the upper reservoir, is exhausted.

 Gamgee envisaged a motor to propel ships using ammonia as the working fluid.
 Liquid ammonia boils at a low temperature--well below the temperature of sea water, for instance.
 Gamgee proposed a liquid ammonia boiler to absorb heat from sea water near temperatures as low as 0°C. At this temperature its vapor expands 4 times until its pressure drops to equal that of the atmosphere.
 All the while it moves a piston which can turn a ship's propeller.
 In Gamgee's thinking the ammonia has now expanded so much, and done so much work, that it is cold, and condenses to liquid to begin the cycle over again.

 What Gamgee, and his backers, didn't realize is that the expanded ammonia is cold, but not cold enough to condense.
 It must expel some additional heat to a colder reservoir to cool further.
 But no colder reservoir is available, and no condensation ever occurs.
-The machine never completes more than half a cycle.
+The machine never completes more than half a cycle. - Perpetual lamps.
+Here the machine is actually a process

 I have found a graphic of a perpetual lamp at an exotic site on the web.
 You may go to visit it by clicking on the eternal flame.
 Please return though.